laptopwiki/laptopwiki.github.io/_drafts/something-something.md

 For too long I felt, for example in my old Legion 5 Pro with the 5800H, that these chips had potential for much more and were badly optimized mainly for gaming.
 Therefore, I think we should all look forward for beefy boys with these chips pushing 100W and shredding those benches.
 And I still think they will create chips for the ones that still crave the thermal efficiency.

-For me, the main advantage that AMD right now has in the market is that they are able to do anything they want: chips for huge heavy desktop replacements, chips for thin and light gaming (with or without dGPU because their iGPU is also great), chips that meet the middle ground, all with the potential to surpass Intel in almost every way.
+For me, the main advantage that AMD right now has in the market is that they are able to do anything they want: chips for huge heavy desktop replacements, chips for thin and light gaming (with or without dGPU because their iGPU is also great), chips that meet the middle ground, chips with 3D cache for pure gaming laptops or chips for pure productivity laptops, all with the potential to surpass Intel in almost every way.
+The only thing that can stop them in their tracks is... themselves, I guess.
+And supply chains, because *reasons*.

 The only thing I'm certain of is that this new generation of AMD products is a very exciting prospect, and hopefully these following months pass quickly.